 Below are articles from various sources about members of MCB and their research.

-Professor of Biochemistry, Biophysics and Structural Biology Susan Marqusee has received the William C. Rose Award of the American Society for Biochemistry and Molecular Biology (ASBMB).
-She was recognized for her protein-folding research and for her encouragement of the next generation of scientists.
+Professor Emerita of Biochemistry, Biophysics and Structural Biology Judith Klinman has received the 2015 Mildred Cohn Award in Biological Chemistry, presented by the American Society for Biochemistry and Molecular Biology (ASBMB).